gopi487krishna/proposal-gsoc-2020/README.md

 **Time** :

 Both  of the problems stated above are not as critical as this one.
 Every time a call to the **value_of** function takes place, the respective card from the vector is fetched in constant time ( use of unordered_map ).
 Till here its fine.
-But then the code calls the lexical cast to convert the value to the required type.
-But then the code calls the le
+But then the code calls the lexical cast to convert the value to the required type and this is done each time **value_of** is called ( Even if the same keyword is looked up multiple times by the user ) that defeats the whole purpose as fetching values becomes alw